dek: the decorator-decorator

 dek decorates your decorators to diminish defects and drudgery.

-Writing a Python decorator which takes no parameters isn’t hard.
+Writing a Python decorator which takes no parameters is easy.

-But writing a decorator with parameters is less easy - and more work if you want to decorate classes, like unittest.mock.patch does.
+But writing a decorator with parameters requires three nested levels of function and offers several opportunities for error - and more work if you want to decorate classes like unittest.mock.patch does.

 dek is a decorator for decorators that does this deftly with a single tiny function.

-Write a decorator before that prints a function’s arguments with a label before it executes.
+Write a decorator print_before that prints a function’s arguments with an optional label before it executes.

-import functools def before(func=None, label='label'): if func: @functools.wraps(func) def wrapped(*args, **kwargs): print(label, args, kwargs) return func(*args, **kwargs) return wrapped return functools.partial(before, label=label)
+import functools def print_before(label='label'): def deferred(func): @functools.wraps(func) def wrapped(*args, **kwargs): print(label, args, kwargs) return func(*args, **kwargs) return wrapped if callable(label): return deferred(label) return deferred

 For finer control over function signatures there is deferred mode: